Spanish orthography: Orthographic principles

 The use of b and v, j and g, and the silent h is mostly based on etymology.
-In particular, using b in many cases is not a living continuation of Old Spanish (which often had v in place of intervocalic b as a result of Vulgar Latin merger, as in other Romance languages), but an artificial restitution based on Latin: caballo 'horse' is spelled as Latin caballus and unlike French cheval, Italian cavallo, Portuguese cavalo, or Catalan cavall.
+In particular, b in many cases is not a continuation of Old Spanish (which often had v in place of intervocalic b as a result of Vulgar Latin merger, as in other Romance languages), but an artificial restitution based on Latin: caballo 'horse' is spelled as Latin caballus and unlike French cheval, Italian cavallo, Portuguese cavalo, or Catalan cavall.
 The letter h is used in place of Latin h and f (in a few words also g): hoy < hodie, hablar < fabulare, hermano < germanus.
 Additionally, h is a purely orthographical sign used before word-initial rising diphthongs.
-However, in some words RAE mandated counteretymological spellings because of established tradition of usage, e.g. abogado < advocatus.
+However, in some words RAE mandated counter-etymological spellings because of established tradition of usage, e.g. abogado < advocatus.

 The Ortografía includes a series of "rules of thumb" on using the letters b/v, g/j, ll/y, c/s/z, h, and x.
 For example, verbs ending in -bir are spelled with b, except hervir, servir, vivir, and their derivatives.